MostafaAli22/FasahnyBackEnd/README.md

 The application will be accessible at http://localhost:5000 (or another specified port).

 API Endpoints
-Endpoint 1: /api/endpoint-1
+Endpoint 1: /api/Places

-Description of functionality and usage.
+Get list of all places
-Endpoint 2: /api/endpoint-2
+Endpoint 2: /api/Places/1

-Description of functionality and usage.
+Get details for place ID=1
-...
+>>

 Contributing
 We welcome contributions to enhance and expand the Cairo Places Tourism System.
 If you would like to contribute, please follow our Contribution Guidelines.